 Western Iowa's Feral and Homeless Cat Program, Inc. is a corporation in the state of Iowa and ruled by a board of directors.
-WIFCaP also holds a 501c3 Tax status, which means your cash donation is deductable on your annual income taxes.
-Even though we are not required to do so, we have passed inspection and hold a current State of Iowa Shelter's License.
+WIFCaP holds a 501c3 Tax status, which means your cash donation is deductable on your annual income taxes.
+We are licensed in the state if Iowa through Iowa Department of Agricultural Development as an Animal Welfare Agency.
 WIFCaP was organized in August of 2011 and now a Network Partner with Best Friends Animal Society.

 Several years ago, a scraggly old tabby feral cat began to show up on Kathy's back porch.
 For 3 years or more, Kathy fed him every morning.
 Named Toby, this guy remained loyal to the household even tho he never allowed a human to touch him.
 He stole Kathy's heart.
 He passed away several years ago but is still one of the feline loves of Kathy's heart.

-Kathy Humann currently owns 2 house cats ( or do they own her?).
+Kathy Humann currently owns 3 house cats ( or do they own her?).
 Possum was rescued from beneath her cousin's porch.
 Only a few weeks old, she had gotten herself in a predicament!
 Stuck inside an old concrete block!
 Lucy is a sweet girl that came from our own AVC and had been found in an abandoned trailer full of fleas and starving.
 Jasper is the newest member of the family and was found with his mama and brother in a barn outside of Walnut.
 Kathy is married and a mom of four and grandmother of eight!
 She has "retired" from bookkeeping positions, professional quilting and Bed and Breakfast hosting!
-She currently has two online retail shops with Etsy.com.
 Kathy is Pres/Ex Director of Western Iowa's Feral and Homeless Cat Program and also serves as treasurer.

 Kathy and Gibby, a stray that stole Kathy's Heart!

 Cheryl True and her husband, Tom have adopted and/or cared for at least 50 cats in the Walnut area over the years and currently calls her grounds "True Haven".
 She and her husband, Tom care for approx 25 outdoor free-roaming cats.
 Tom is an over the road truck driver for Walmart and Cheryl is business owner in Walnut.
-Her shop Sow-a-Seed/Prior Attire in downtown Walnut provides vintage items, women's accessories and gift items galore!
+Cheryl holds twice yearly outdoor events and allows WIFCaP to set up fundraising booths!
 Tom is our resident "Crazy Cat Guy" and is always on the ready to help us with whatever we girly-girls cant get done!
 Cheryl and Tom have four children and 3 grandchildren.
 Cheryl serves on the Board of Directors for WIFCap.

 Tom and Cheryl